umijs/umi/docs/plugins/api.md

 ### applyPlugins({ key: string, type: api.ApplyPluginsType, initialValue?: any, args?: any })

-Obtain the data after the hooks registered by the register are executed.
+Obtain the data after the hooks registered by the register are executed. e.g.:

-e.g.

 ```ts
 const foo = await api.applyPlugins({